 Recently georeferenced maps

-All georeferenced maps of the Utrecht University Library are accessible through a powerful search engine (search for key words, scale, timeline etc.):
+All georeferenced maps of the Utrecht University Library are accessible through a powerful search engine (search for key words, scale, timeline etc.), which can also be opened full screen for a better performance:

 The website of Old Maps Online also gives access via a geographical interface to thousands of scans of cartographical documents, belonging to the collections of several other libraries and institutions.